milkfrogge/milkfrogge/README.md

-<h1 align="center">Hi 👋, I'm Nick</h1>
+<h1 align="center">Hi, I'm Nick</h1>

-# 💫 About Me:
+#About Me:
-🔭 I’m currently working on  project called Coffee-Store (you can see progress on https://github.com/milkfrogge/coffee-store/tree/develop), solving problems in leetcode (https://github.com/milkfrogge/Leetcode-Solutions) and want to create client for Graylog on Golang. <br>🤝 I’m looking for help with Golang and Flutter<br>🌱 I’m currently learning  message brokers and cache systems<br>📫 How to reach me - my@ncherkasov.ru<br>💬 Ask me about Golang, microservices, digital signal processing, and clean architecture
+🔭 I’m currently working on  project called Coffee-Store (you can see progress on https://github.com/milkfrogge/coffee-store/tree/develop), solving problems in leetcode (https://github.com/milkfrogge/Leetcode-Solutions) and want to create client for Graylog on Golang. <br>❔ I’m looking for help with Golang and Flutter<br>📖 I’m currently learning  message brokers and cache systems<br>📫 How to reach me - my@ncherkasov.ru<br>💬 Ask me about Golang, microservices, digital signal processing, and clean architecture

 # 💻 Tech Stack: